bigfix/bfarchive/README.md

     $ /path/to/bfarchive/configure
     $ make

-You run the unit tests with:
+You can run the unit tests with:

     $ make test